MentoskaPraha/MP-Website/README.md

 ## Licenses
 The source code for this website is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-The content of this website is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
-See the [CONTENT_LICENSE](CONTENT_LICENSE) file for details.